<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=799546403794687&amp;ev=PageView&amp;noscript=1">

 Q&A Header

 People respond to traumatic events, such as hurricanes, in many different ways.
 In particular, people who have experienced hurricanes in the past are prone to being more emotionally affected by new hurricanes.
-Repeatedly viewing events like Hurricane Ian online and on television may trigger emotions such as anger, fear and hopelessness.
+Repeatedly viewing events like these two hurricanes online and on television may trigger emotions such as anger, fear and hopelessness.
 Consider limiting access to online and television reports.
 Use the time instead to keep up with daily routines, stay connected with loved ones, and process emotions through talking with professionals or journaling.

 What are the hallmarks of hurricane-specific PTSD?
 Do the layers of trauma delivered by hurricanes – flooding, high winds, mass evacuations – result in a particular brand or long-lasting type of PTSD?